aleen42/PersonalWiki/post/css_blend_mode/css_blend_mode.md

 > Cool-looking things that are difficult or downright impossible to replicate in CSS right now.
 Top row: Doublenaut, Graham Hicks, Jonathan Quintin, and Geoff Teehan.
 Bottom row: Ben Johnson, Claire Morales, Alan Defibaugh, and Jess Barlow.

+### Blend modes and the web

+It’s a shame that we couldn’t have had more blend modes to work with when the opacity property gained widespread support across browsers, but it turns out that ensuring Photoshop-like blend modes render uniformly across different browsers and implementations is [no easy task](http://dbaron.org/log/20130306-compositing-blending).
+Some blend modes have been available in SVG through filters, but these are limited and don’t see much use in the real world.